 Master of Science in Human Services (M.S.H.S.)

-Master of Science in Human Services is offered in the following format:
+The Master of Science in Human Services prepares students to demonstrate the following skills and abilities:

 - To evaluate psychological and socio-cultural aspects of normal and abnormal behavior, theories of causation and treatment approaches.